Nikoleta-v3/rsd-workshop/tools/README.md

 `make.py` is a file which generates `tex` and `pdf` files for each notebook in this tutorial.
-This can be used as a short cut if you need to print the material.
+The files are saved in the `Material in pdf/` folder.

-Just run:
+Just run the following command while on the root of the repository:

 ```
-$ python make.py
+$ python tools/make.py
 ```